 The next step was to analyse Hirschfeld's style all day (tough job but someone's gotta do it) and try and emulate him.
 It was only after an hour that I realised there's no way anyone can truly emulate his style.
 His choices are genuinely genius.
 It's more about what 'not' to include than what to include.
 My final artwork included WAY too many lines, and certainly nothing as wild as his compositions, but I think it did the trick for what the client wanted.
 Here's how they turned out:

-I just completed another commission for another pair of musicians in Las Vegas in a similar style:
+I just completed another commission for another pair of musicians in Las Vegas, and a rabbi in New York in a similar style: